“Should I lose weight or should I get fit?”

 2. We’d have fewer obese people.

 If our society paid more attention to fitness rather than weight loss, we’d have fewer obesity incidents.
-Seriously, if we all talked about how many push-ups we can do, versus getting a “bikini body,” less people would get fat because they’d be exercising.
+Seriously, if we all talked about how many push-ups we can do, versus getting a “bikini body,” fewer people would get fat because they’d be exercising.

 3. It’d be easier to lose weight because people would be exercising.